duo-labs/markdown-to-confluence/README.md

   --ancestor_id ANCESTOR_ID
-                        The Confluence ID of the parent page to place posts under (default: env('CONFLUENCE_ANCESTOR_ID')) --dry-run             Print requests that would be sent- don't actually make requests against Confluence (note: we return empty responses, so this might impact accuracy)
+                        The Confluence ID of the parent page to place posts under (default: env('CONFLUENCE_ANCESTOR_ID')) --header HEADER       Extra header to include in the request when sending HTTP to a server.
+May be specified multiple times.
+                        (default: env('CONFLUENCE_HEADER_<NAME>'))
+  --dry-run             Print requests that would be sent- don't actually make
+                        requests against Confluence (note: we return empty responses, so this might impact accuracy)